sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/3 - Sans, Frisk and Toriel.md

 Frisk swallowed.
 That stare never got easier to look at.
 "Sans, I-- ...I never wanted to kill him."

-A pause. "what you *wanted* and what you *did* are two very different things."
+A pause. "what you *wanted* and what you *did* back then are two very different things."

 "...I know."
 Silence filled the room for a few uncomfortable, thick moments. "...Don't you remember *before* that though?
 I loved meeting you both.
 I had a great time with his puzzles.
 I thought...
 I thought things were going to be alright."